 If you haven’t used an appliance in over a year, you should ask yourself if you really need that appliance at all.
 It’s hard because there are so many kitchen gadgets, and they each serve a different purpose.

 It’s easy to have your cabinets overrun by the latest kitchen appliance.
 Donate ones you don’t use, you can feel good that someone else is getting good use out of it.

 6. Old and ratty dish rags, sponges, and reusable grocery bags.

-It’s much easier to manage washing five dish rags, than ten ratty rags.
-Go through these items and toss accordingly.
+It’s much easier to manage washing five dish rags than ten ratty rags.
+Go through these items and toss them accordingly.

 7. Expired food items, spices, condiments, and oils.

 Most people probably throw away expired food items regularly, but sometimes spices, condiments, and oils can be neglected.
 Get rid of these items, not only will it help declutter your cabinets, but will prevent you from getting sick as well.

 8. Dishes your children have outgrown, like sippy cups.

 For you parents out there, you might have dishes your kids have outgrown.
 This kind of stuff is just going waste valuable space that you could be storing more useful items in.